AugustNagro/vertx-async-await/README.md

 Project Loom solves all three issues.
 The goal of this project is to combine the performance of Vertx's event loop with the productivity of Loom's synchronous programming model.

-## Implementation Details

-My first stab at this problem using Virtual Threads failed.
-I forked [vertx-gen](https://github.com/vert-x3/vertx-rx) and made most methods returning `Future<T>` instead join the Future and return T. Then for some methods like `Route.handle(..)` I spawned virtual threads.

-This API was beautiful and exactly how Virtual Threads should be used; spawn one for every request and don't worry about blocking them.
-The big problem is that there's no way to actually block Vert'x Future, which is an interface with unbounded implementations.
-For this prototype I converted the Future to a Java CompletableFuture, which can be joined: `myFuture.toCompletionStage().toCompletableFuture().join()`.
-This turns out to be really, really, not good (it essentially spawns another thread that loops until the Future reports completion).

-Months later, I saw this Scala [monadic-reflection](https://github.com/lampepfl/monadic-reflection) library using Loom's low-level Continuation api.
-Inspired, I implemented a vertx-specialized Coroutine that can be suspended and resumed, which is enough to implement `async` and `await`.

 # Testing Notes:
 * the `io.vertx.ext.unit.junit.RunTestOnContext` JUnit 4 rule is not working with this.
 See the simple implementation of `asyncTest` in this project.